ThorkilG12/PostgreSQL/Type 2 History.md

   where product_id = 2 and active;
 ```
 ![image](https://user-images.githubusercontent.com/12120277/172168495-297f0488-9625-4479-9f92-6fc7e9510c02.png)
-Now let's see the current rows and the historic point in time at 15:11:
+Now let's see the current rows and the rows from the **historic point in time* at 15:11
 ```SQL
 select * from t_tabletest
 where now() between active_from and active_to